godfrey0/resume-1/README.md

 - Delight Customers and Protect Privacy with AI and Blockchain
 - https://bit.ly/3D03FFW
 -
-- School of Computing Professional Certificate in Business Analytics and AI for Finance, Retail and Supply Chain
+- NUS School of Computing Professional Certificate in Business Analytics and AI for Finance, Retail and Supply Chain
 - -https://credentials.nus.edu.sg/32462661-896e-43a2-9971-5c6d11fc7694
 - - courses completed:
 - Making Fast Decisions with Business Analytics